 Hospitals admissions are expensive, they can also be harmful for patients, reducing their mobility and independence, and by intervening earlier we hope to avoid them.
 How these will be monitored and measured Reducing our standardised mortality scores for heart failure pathways Improve patient experience: by removing delays, provide appropriate assessment to support shared decision making about priorities of care and treatments.
 Evidence of a standardised approach to the treatment of heart failure patients across all the healthcare providers in Norfolk and Waveney.
-How these will be reported Quarterly Evidence Group and Quality Programme Board Executive Lead and Delivery Medical Director Leads Cardiology Consultant (Heart Failure)
+How these will be reported Quarterly Evidence Group and Quality Programme Board Executive Lead and Delivery Leads Medical Director Cardiology Consultant (Heart Failure)

-Hospital@Night transformation programme optimising out of r high quality safe care at night and supporting the wellbeing of ght.
-Rationale Hospital at Night is a clinically driven and patient focused approach to managing care out of hours, which has the capacity to call in specialist expertise when necessary.
+QP4 - New Priority QP4 - New Priority - Hospital@Night transformation programme optimising out of hours care to deliver high quality safe care at night and supporting the wellbeing of those working at nig Hospital at Night is a clinically driven and patient focused approach to managing care out of hours, which has the capacity to call in specialist expertise when necessary.
 It advocates supervised multi-speciality handovers; other staff taking on some of the work traditionally done by junior doctors and moving a significant proportion of non-urgent work for the night to the evening or daytime.
 There is an emphasis on team working and flexibility across Specialities.
 The existing Hospital at Night model has been in place since January 2012 when the Trust made a commitment to working towards a 24/7 approach to the deteriorating ward patient and Hospital at Night was renamed Hospital 24/7.
 This Quality Priority will review the current hospital 24/7 model to ensure that it encompasses all hospital wide escalation processes including but not limited to, Recognise and Respond Team, and use of Alertive to provide safe care at night.
-How these will be monitored and Response times to H@N requests measured Staff experience of H@N Evidence of updated 24/7 handbook How these will be reported Quarterly Evidence Group and Quality Programme Board Executive Lead Medical Director and Delivery Leads H@N Site Matron Medicine Division Chief of Division
+How these will be monitored and measured Response times to H@N requests Staff experience of H@N Evidence of updated 24/7 handbook How these will be reported Quarterly Evidence Group and Quality Programme Board Executive Lead and Delivery Leads Medical Director H@N Site Matron Medicine Division Chief of Division